gress2/unpack/README.md

 ```c++
 std::tuple<std::vector<int>, std::vector<double>, std::vector<float>> t;
 ```
 It would be useful to be able to quickly compare the performance of these two data repsentations without the need to restructure your code to support the differences.
-This is the goal of `unpack`. `unpack` will be a variadic template class which serves as a marker for its data to be treated differently by standard containers.
+This is the goal of `unpack`. `unpack` will be a template class which serves as a marker for its data to be treated differently by standard containers.
 Consider the following usage:
 ```c++
 std::vector<unpack<std::tuple<int, double, float>>> v;
 ```